mattura/pybitcointools/README.md

-REPOSITORY HAS BEEN ARCHIVED AND IS NO LONGER MAINTAINED FOR NOW

 # Pycryptotools, Python library for Crypto coins signatures and transactions

-This is a fork of Vitalik Buterin's original [pybitcointools](https://github.com/vbuterin/pybitcointools) library.
+This is a fork of [primal100's fork](https://github.com/primal100/pybitcointools) of Vitalik Buterin's original [pybitcointools](https://github.com/vbuterin/pybitcointools) library.
+I don't plan on maintaining this repo long term, just fixing some bugs and adding some further address generating functionality for my purposes.

+As stated below - do NOT rely on this library to send coins on mainnets without thoroughly testing first!
+This is not part of my use case and will not likely be looked at.

+Use at your own risk!

 Installation: